binhe-lab/C037-Cand-auris-adhesin/01-global-adhesin-prediction/output/C_auris/README.md

 I created a [.bat file](https://github.com/binhe-lab/C037-Cand-auris-adhesin/blob/master/01-global-adhesin-prediction/output/C_auris/tango_in.bat) to run TANGO on the proteins.
 Because each proteins outputs a single text file, I used gzip to compress all outputs and placed them [here](https://github.com/binhe-lab/C037-Cand-auris-adhesin/tree/master/01-global-adhesin-prediction/output/C_auris/tango-output).

+**update [HB] 2021-01-30**

+Rachel encountered a number of calculation errors when running tango on her machine.
+Bin took the bat sequence and modified it so it can be run on his machine using `tango2_3_1` compiled for linux/Mac OS.
+The 37 example ones ran without a problem, and upon further examination, it seems the other result files that Rachel didn't mention also contain the "-1.#IO" error in the Helix column of the output, and importantly, the Aggregation column values were also affected.
+So Bin reran all the sequences on his machine and put the output in the separate `tango-output-hb` folder.

 ## freak for S/T frequency calculations

 Using Bin's [method](https://github.com/binhe-lab/C037-Cand-auris-adhesin/tree/master/02-case-studies/output/homolog-properties), I calculated the sliding window frequency of S & T, S, and T. Raw outputs are as .txt.gz files and formatted outputs are as .out.gz files [here](https://github.com/binhe-lab/C037-Cand-auris-adhesin/tree/master/01-global-adhesin-prediction/output/C_auris/freak).
 The maximum frequencies for S/T, S, and T are summarized in the seqInfo table in the .rmd.